P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Related Works

-\textbf{PIM-based LLM Inference Systems.} There is an abundance of works on LLM inference using NPU-PIM heterogeneous accelerators~\cite{neupim, pimba, ianus, duplex, plain, lp-spec, samsung-aim, sk-aim, attacc, orches}.
+\textbf{\labeltext{PIM-based LLM Inference Systems.}{reb:related_work_pim}} There is an abundance of works on LLM inference using NPU-PIM heterogeneous accelerators~\cite{neupim, pimba, ianus, duplex, plain, lp-spec, samsung-aim, sk-aim, attacc, orches, pimphony, aqpim, papi}.
 Samsung and SK Hynix have commercialized PIM products based on DDR and HBM technology~\cite{samsung-aim, sk-aim}.
 AttAcc~\cite{attacc}, IANUS~\cite{ianus}, and NeuPIMs~\cite{neupim} explore operator mapping and scheduling to improve the utilization of NPU and PIM during inference.
-These works focus exclusively on \texttt{FP16} LLM inference, making them orthogonal to our quantization proposal.
-On the other hand, Pimba~\cite{pimba}, PLAIN~\cite{plain}, and LP-Spec~\cite{lp-spec} design low-precision arithmetic units to enhance the throughput of PIM.
+These works focus exclusively on \texttt{FP16} LLM inference, making them orthogonal to our quantization method.
+Pimba~\cite{pimba}, PLAIN~\cite{plain}, and LP-Spec~\cite{lp-spec} design low-precision arithmetic units to enhance the throughput of PIM.
 However, they mainly target conservative quantization configurations such as \texttt{W8A8} and \texttt{W6A6}.
-In contrast, our work explores the more aggressive \texttt{W4A8KV4P8} quantization to achieve an optimal trade-off between model accuracy, memory footprint, and computational efficiency.
+In contrast, our work explores more aggressive \texttt{W4A8KV4P8} quantization to achieve better trade-off between model accuracy, memory footprint, and computational efficiency.